8 Reasons to Eat Cauliflower More Often

 The sulforaphane that cauliflower has can also be a great help.
 It can reduce your blood pressure levels.

 2. Stomach disorders

 Like we mentioned before, cauliflower is rich in dietary fiber.
 This is very helpful with digestion.
 Fiber also encourages the elimination of toxins in the body.

 On the other hand, the sulforaphane that it has protects your stomach lining.
 This makes your stomach more resistant to the formation of bad bacteria.

-The sulforaphane and isothiocyanates in cauliflower help fight cancer.
+The sulforaphane and isothiocyanates in cauliflower help lower risk for cancer.
 This is due to their chemopreventive characteristics and the antiestrogens they have.
 These two factors get in the way of cancerous cell growth.

-If cancer isn’t a part of your life, but you are worried about it, here’s something you should know.
-Cauliflower can help prevent certain cancers, like:
+If cancer isn’t a part of your life, but you’re worried about it, here’s something you should know.
+Cauliflower can help lower the risk for certain cancers such as:

 - pulmonary cancer

 - bladder cancer

 - ovarian cancer